wollemat/samurai/README.md

 $ git clone https://github.com/wollemat/samurai.git
 ```

-Or simply grab a copy of the source code as a Zip file [here](https://github.com/wollemat/samurai/archive/master.zip) for the latest release and [here](https://github.com/wollemat/samurai/archive/develop.zip) for the *"bleeding edge"* version.
+Or simply grab a copy of the source code as a zip file [here](https://github.com/wollemat/samurai/archive/master.zip) for the latest release and [here](https://github.com/wollemat/samurai/archive/develop.zip) for the *"bleeding edge"* version.

 Building is as simple as running the following commands in the root of the project: